Coincidences of homological densities, predicted by arithmetic: The Local Computation: Affine Space

 where $X^+$ denotes the 1-point compactification of $X$.
-This is isomorphic to
+This is homeomorphic to

-Because the first two vertical maps induce isomorphisms in compactly supported cohomology, the Five Lemma (applied to the map of long exact sequences in cohomology) shows that the right vertical map induces a cohomology isomorphism as well.
+Because the first two vertical maps induce isomorphisms in cohomology, the Five Lemma (applied to the map of long exact sequences in cohomology) shows that the right vertical map induces a cohomology isomorphism as well.
+This establishes the base case of the induction.